 INDUSTRY NEWSThis Founder Has Discovered His Purpose In Making Our Built Environment More Sustainable Can Mass Timber Help California Build its Way Out of the Housing Crisis?
 Hickock Cole Architects Demonstrates the Viability of Mass Timber High-Rise in the US Timber Frame Construction, by Robots

-INSIGHTS FROM THE COMPETITIONNational Ready Mixed Concrete Association Delivers “State of the Concrete Industry” Address Build With Strength Launches New Video Series
+INSIGHTS ON THE COMPETITIONNational Ready Mixed Concrete Association Delivers “State of the Concrete Industry” Address Build With Strength Launches New Video Series

 WoodWorks Brings Expertise to Mass Timber Conference

 WoodWorks once again co-produced the annual International Mass Timber Conference, which was held March 20-22, in Portland, Ore.
 Alongside Forest Business Network, WoodWorks contributed content and organizational expertise to the 2018 event, positioning it as a platform to expand audiences for high-quality wood design education.
 Nearly 1,000 peopleregistered to attend the conference.

 Wood, Naturally recently launched a new website, complete with a user-friendly design and new content and visuals aimed at increasing audience engagement and quickly reaching visitors with inspiration and information that guides them to choosing wood.
 The new site has seen a 125% increase in visitors year-over-year; visitors are viewing 10% more pages; and the average time on pages has increased by 51% in the last month.